rraymoz/rraymoz.github.io/_pages/about.md

 The posts you’ll find here will generally reflect my thought process as I read through texts, starting with the Bible.
 While I won’t be including the full text in each post, I highly recommend reading along for full context.
 For these posts, I’ll be using the [NIV translation](https://www.bible.com/), which is readily available online for free.

 In a time when the world feels uncertain and divided, I believe it’s more important than ever to have a well-grounded set of beliefs and to be well-read.
-Please note that these posts are personal reflections, my opinions, not definitive statements of fact.
+Please note that these posts are personal reflections and my opinions, not definitive statements of fact.
+There are many debatable arguments that likely can be brought up in my posts, I admit that I am not an expert in these texts, nor do I claim my perspectives are correct.

 I’d also like to take a moment to thank the many members of my family and community (names will remain private to respect their privacy) for their unending encouragement and support during difficult times.